How do I begin if I want to study in America?

 How do I begin the process of studying in the United States?

 After you have decided which schools interest you, the next step is to contact the Office of Admissions at each school and request an admissions application for graduate study.
 This application will give you details about the process at each school.
-While you are waiting, it would be a good time to take the TOEFL and any other examinations that will be required by most schools.
+While you wait for a response, it can be a good time to take the TOEFL and any other examinations that will be required by most schools.

-The third step is to complete the applications you decide to pursue and to arrange to have all of your records of secondary and post-secondary study sent directly to the schools you have selected.
+The third step is to complete the applications you decide to pursue and arrange to have all of your secondary and post-secondary study records sent directly to the schools you selected.
 Then send in the applications and the application fees according to the instructions in each application packet.

-After you are interviewed and receive approval, a visa will be stamped in your passport.
-Then you are ready to come to the U.S. to begin study.
-Make your travel arrangements early to avoid a last minute disappointment.
+After you are interviewed and receive approval, a visa will be stamped on your passport.
+Then you are ready to come to the U.S. to begin your studies.
+Make your travel arrangements early to avoid a last-minute disappointment.